 Our last few days spent in Marrakech we so chilled, we spent a lot of time at our charming riad, enjoyed the sunshine on the roof patio and finished our holiday reads, fed cats and little kittens, went out when we felt like it and just strolled around aimlessly.
-We popped into few museums and palaces.. ate well – yes, and we returned to Nomad.
+We popped into a few museums and palaces.. ate well – yes, and we returned to our favourite spot, Nomad.

 You can read more about our stay at Riad Les Yeux Bleus here.

 Musée de Marrakech